SBCConnect/documentation/docs/pages/configure-anonymous-outbound-calling.md

 Outbound anonymous calling can be configured in multiple ways

 - **Per user forced**
-  - The policy is applied per user and the user is unable to configure if their number is shown or not when making an outboud call
+  - This policy can be provisioned per user and set's their outbound number to Anonymous/Private.
+As a result, the user is unable to configure if their number is shown or not when making an outboud call
 - **Per user enabled**
-  - The policy is applied per user and the user has the option to enable or disable their number from showing when making an outboud call
+  - This policy can be provisioned per user and allows the user to choose to set their outbound number to Anonymous/Private.
+The user is able to change this setting under **Settings** > **Calls** within their Microsoft Teams client.
 - **Globally forced**
-  - The policy is applied to all users by default that don't have another **per user** policy applied to them individually.
-The user is unable to configure if their number is shown or not when making an outboud call
+  - This policy is applied to all users by default that don't have another **per user** policy applied to them individually.
+When applicable to a user, the user is unable to configure if their number is shown or not when making an outboud call
 - **Globally enabled**
-  - The policy is applied to all users by default that don't have another **per user** policy applied to them individually.
-The user has the option to enable or disable their number from showing when making an outboud call
+  - This policy is applied to all users by default that don't have another **per user** policy applied to them individually.
+When applicable to a user, this policy allows the user to choose to set their outbound number to Anonymous/Private.
+The user is able to change this setting under **Settings** > **Calls** within their Microsoft Teams client.

 The options can be set via the Teams interface or through PowerShell.